 A key factor for you to consider before deciding on a surrogacy destination is the length of time it will take returning to the UK with your child.
-We can give you information in respect of most destinations.
+I can give you information in respect of most destinations.
 The HMPO need to do checks in these cases to prevent any cases of child trafficking.
-It would not be unusual for you to be waiting 12 weeks for a British passport after surrogacy and sometimes longer.
+It would not be unusual for you to be waiting 12 weeks for a British passport after surrogacy and sometimes less and sometimes longer.

-In some countries such as the US, this is a fairly swift process because the child is recognised as a US citizen and issued with a US passport without delay.
-You would then apply for a visa and return to the UK. the same applies following surrogacy in Canada.
+In some countries such as the US and Canada, the process is fairly swift because your child is recognised as a US/Canadian citizen and issued with a local passport.
+You apply for a British passport when you get to the UK before the visa expires.

 It is a sad reality that child trafficking takes place.
 Whilst the majority of cases are genuine, there are some cases that are not.
 For that reason the authorities must make many checks in England with your referees and in the destination chosen with your surrogate and the clinic before issuing a British passport.

-Contact us for advice on how to speed up the process and get a swifter return to the UK.
+Contact me for advice on how to speed up the process and get a swifter return to the UK.

-Please call our surrogacy lawyers for advice on returning to the UK after surrogacy on 01727 884 688 or e-mail Harjit directly on firstname.lastname@example.org
+Please call surrogacy lawyers for advice on returning to the UK after surrogacy on 01727 884 688 or e-mail directly on email@example.com